EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Introduction

-The main contributions of this article are listed below. \begin{itemize} \item We propose a novel ML-based receiver, EqDeepRx, which combines conventional receiver processing with NN layers specifically designed to allow reasonable computational complexity.
-The defining characteristics of the EqDeepRx receiver model are: (i) introducing deep learning in the channel denoising and soft symbol detection phases, while relying on otherwise conventional receiver processing, (ii) taking advantage of two parallel equalizers, and (iii) scaling nearly linearly to support arbitrary number of MIMO layers, which also makes the receiver feasible for realistic systems. \item As one of EQs, we employ a \emph{linear minimum mean square error} (LMMSE) equalizer with \emph{interference-plus-noise covariance} (INCM) estimation allowing effective operation under strong inter-cell interference. \item To show that proposed EqDeepRx model achieves state-of-the-art performance, the model is evaluated across a wide range of channel conditions, both in terms of raw uncoded bit error rate (BER), as well as the block error rate (BLER) after channel decoding.
+The main contributions of this article are listed below. \begin{itemize} \item We propose a novel ML-based receiver, EqDeepRx, which combines conventional receiver processing with NN layers specifically designed to keep computational complexity reasonable.
+The defining characteristics of the EqDeepRx receiver model are: (i) introducing deep learning in the channel denoising and soft symbol detection phases, while relying on otherwise conventional receiver processing, (ii) taking advantage of two parallel equalizers, and (iii) scaling nearly linearly to support arbitrary number of MIMO layers, which also makes the receiver feasible for realistic systems. \item As one of the EQs, we employ a \emph{linear minimum mean square error} (LMMSE) equalizer with \emph{interference-plus-noise covariance matrix} (INCM) estimation, allowing effective operation under strong inter-cell interference. \item To show that proposed EqDeepRx model achieves state-of-the-art performance, the model is evaluated across a wide range of channel conditions and system scenarios, both in terms of raw uncoded bit error rate (BER), as well as the block error rate (BLER) after channel decoding.
 The latter is also used to quantify the gain of the receiver in terms of spectral efficiency improvement.
 It is also demonstrated that the developed architecture can achieve good accuracy across different MIMO layer allocations without retraining. \item A comprehensive ablation study is performed, where the developed primary EqDeepRx architecture is compared to various alternatives in terms of ML processing and/or computational complexity.
-The absolute computational complexity of different EqDeepRx variants is also quantified and reported in terms of floating point operations (FLOPS). \end{itemize}
+The absolute computational complexity of the NN layers of the different EqDeepRx variants is also quantified and reported in terms of floating point operations (FLOPs). \end{itemize}

 The rest of this article is organized as follows.
-In Section~\ref{sec:sys_model}, we describe the basic system model, and also define the processing utilizing a LMMSE receiver.
+In Section~\ref{sec:sys_model}, we describe the basic system model, and also define the baseline LMMSE receiver.
 Then, in Section~\ref{sec:eqdeeprx}, the proposed EqDeepRx model architecture is described in detail.
 After this, the simulation results, including the ablation study, are presented in Section~\ref{sec:sim_results}, while Section~\ref{sec:conc} concludes the article.